Terra Nova Expedition: Cherry-Garrard's journey to One Ton Depot

 With Atkinson thus occupied, an alternative arrangement to pick up Scott was necessary.
 Disregarding Meares, who was "not available for work", the most qualified person available to meet Scott's party was the physicist Wright, an experienced traveller and navigator, but the chief scientist Simpson insisted Wright's scientific work be given priority.
-Atkinson therefore chose Cherry-Garrard.
+Atkinson therefore chose Cherry-Garrard, who would be accompanied by Dimitri.
+Atkinson then decided to send the short-sighted Cherry-Garrard on 25 February, who was not able to navigate, only as far as One Ton depot (which is within sight of Mount Erebus), effectively cancelling Scott's orders for meeting him at latitude 82 or 82.30 on 1 March.
 Lieutenant Evans wrote later that he thought Scott would have approved the decision to keep Wright at the base camp.
-Cherry-Garrard would be accompanied by Dimitri.

 In his 1922 book The Worst Journey, Cherry-Garrard recalled the controversial verbal orders given by Atkinson.
 He was to travel to One Ton Depot as fast as possible, where he was to leave food for the returning polar party.
 If Scott had not arrived before him, Cherry-Garrard should decide "what to do".
 Atkinson also emphasised that this was not a rescue party, and added that Scott had given instructions that the dogs were "not to be risked in view of the sledging plans for next season".
 In the standard edition of his book, Cherry-Garrard omitted any mention of Scott's request to be picked up at 82° or 82°30' on 1 March.
 But after Atkinson's and Lady Scott's deaths in 1929 and 1947 respectively, in a postscript to his privately published 1948 edition, Cherry-Garrard acknowledged the existence of Scott's order and provided reasons why Atkinson, and later he himself, failed to comply: Atkinson was too exhausted at the beginning of February to set off to meet Scott, and the lack of dog food at One Ton Depot made a timely start impractical.
 Karen May of the Scott Polar Research Institute goes further by suggesting that the instruction about saving the dogs for the following season was Atkinson's own invention.